DR-WebSpyder: WebSpyder, WebSpyder 32 and DR-WebSpyder

 Caldera UK also investigated possibilities to add Java and JVM support to the browser, but this component never left prototype status.
 Two desired prerequisites for Java integration were to add support for long filenames (LFNs) and Unicode to DOS.
 Caldera's DPMS-enabled dynamically loadable LONGNAME driver provided VFAT-compatible LFNs in the FAT file system utilizing UCS-2 internally.
 Matthias R. Paul conducted research how to achieve this with minimal changes to the existing system and to not cause bloat to an operating system also tailored for thin clients and embedded systems.
-Expanded DRFONT-style .CPI files could have been provided to retrieve bitmaps for the required larger character repertoire (Basic Multilingual Plane) not only to support a lot more code pages in general, but also wider character sets similar to what was used in DOS/V-compatible systems.
+Expanded DRFONT-style .CPI files could have been provided to retrieve bitmaps for the required larger character repertoire (Basic Multilingual Plane or Windows Glyph List 4) not only to support a lot more code pages in general, but also wider character sets similar to what was used in DOS/V-compatible systems.
 In conjunction with a new COUNTRY.SYS file, Paul's enhanced NLSFUNC 4.xx driver, which was introduced with DR-DOS 7.02, could have provided the framework to integrate optional UTF-8 support into the system in a way similar to DBCS support.

 When Gross resigned in January 1999, Caldera Thin Clients, Inc. closed the Caldera UK Ltd. development office in February 1999 soon after the release of DR-DOS 7.03.